 Have You Seen These Road Lines And Know What They Mean?

-In a closed Facebook group people were recently talking about these lines and a lot of people, like me, had no real idea what they mean.
-People were guessing some pretty random stuff like a bored or drunk paint truck driver, snakes ahead, or swerve for children.
+In a closed Facebook group, people were recently talking about these lines, and a lot of people, like me, had no real idea what they mean.
+People were guessing some pretty random stuff like a bored or drunk paint truck driver, snakes ahead, or to swerve for children.
 Other people were certain it either meant slippery when wet or slow down for an upcoming sign.
-Real meaning of the lines is to slow down for the upcoming stop sign.
+The real meaning of the lines is to slow down for the upcoming stop sign.